solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

 Unless specified otherwise, any new sysvars added to the Sysvar Cache in the future also become accessible through this syscall.

-Existing syscalls to fetch sysvar data will be deprecated in favor of the new unified syscall proposed herein.

 The supported list of sysvars for the proposed syscall will be as follows:

 - `SysvarC1ock11111111111111111111111111111111`